knpuniversity/rest/knpu/error-404-json.rst

       # ...
       And the "type" property should contain "/api/docs/errors#invalid_body_format"

-Run the tests agian.
-Ok, all greeen again!
+Run the tests again.
+Ok, all greeen!